-The damage caused by a leaking flexible hoses can be expensive and incur a large insurance claim.
+The damage caused by a leaking flexible hose can be expensive and inconvenient.
 If you go away on holiday, consider turning off the water to the flexible hoses.
 This will ensure you don’t come home to a house with an indoor pool.

 Let me know if you’ve ever had water flexible hoses burst at your home?
-Go and check all your hoses now to ensure they aren’t frayed or rusted.
+Go and check all your hoses now to ensure they aren’t frayed, rusted or corroded.